 - Driver’s license suspension of 1-3 years that also applies to commercial driving certifications

 Each component of an OVI sentence grows more severe with subsequent convictions or guilty pleas.
-Judges also require use of an ignition interlock device — a so-called “car breathalyzer” — and specially designed offender plates for for driving privileges after a second OVI offense.
+Judges also require the use of an ignition interlock device — a so-called “car breathalyzer” — and specially designed offender plates for driving privileges after a second OVI offense.

 One of the most important services a Columbus DWI lawyer provides is questioning the way alcohol and drug tests were administered, analyzed, and reported to a prosecuting attorney.
 Any failure by a police officer, lab technician, testing facility, or court official to comply with the strict rules for collecting and preserving blood alcohol concentration (BAC) and drug level evidence can provide grounds for asking a judge to dismiss an OVI charge.